-For the majority of crops, seeding early can significantly increase crop quality and yield.
+For the majority of crops, early seeding can extend the growing season and potentially increase crop yield.
 But how early can you plant before the risks outweigh the rewards?
 On one hand, starting your planting in the early spring can have a multitude of benefits such as a higher yield and an earlier harvest.
 On the other hand, planting too early can slow down germination and increase the risk of frost injury, which could damage or potentially kill your crop.
 Combining quality seed, knowledge of crop type, and appropriate products can help you decide when, or if, to early seed.

 Benefits of Early Seeding

 A four-year study conducted by Agriculture and Agri-Food Canada (AAFC) in Scott, Saskatchewan found that canola seeded in late April yielded 38% more than in mid-May1.
 Several years of seed acreage data from the Manitoba Agricultural Services Corporation (MASC) show that early seeding significantly improves yield for the majority of crop2.
 What exactly is it about early seeding that improves crop yield?

 2010 – 2019: Seeding Date vs. Average Yield Response

 Although the germination time gets cut in half for every 5° increase in soil temperature, several factors of early seeding can outweigh the benefits of warmer soil.

 First, a higher moisture content in the early spring allows seeds to be planted at a shallower depth, around 1-2” (2.5-5 cm).
 With less soil to grow through, crop emergence is faster than if traditionally planted in mid-May, even though the soil is colder.

 Planting earlier also gives the crop more time to establish before pests become more rampant with the warmer weather.
 For example, the flea beetle (a common canola pest) peaks at soil temperatures around 15°C (59°F).
 A firmly established crop from early planting will resist pests, both weeds and insects, better than one still in the early growth stage.